learn-compsci/mathematical-techniques/content/Unit 3.md

 Let's also make another set $N$ that relates any two MRT stations that are connected via the North-South line.
 So for example, $(Toa\ Payoh, City\ Hall) \in N$.

 Okay, so this time around, we have two different relations.
-Think a little bit about what the relation $E; N$ represents.
+Think a little bit about what the relation $N; E$ represents.

 $N; E$ relates two MRT stations $(s_1, s_2)$ if we can start from a station $s_1$ that is on the North-South line, and $s_2$ is a station that is on the East-West line.